tienduy-nguyen/demo-jekyll-with-jaspers2/_posts/2020-07-29-rails-5-or-rails-6.md

 Why we don't install directly the version rails 6.0?

-And he said: "One word `webpack`.
-I don't understand so much, and I need to search more on the internet.
+And he said: "One word: `webpack`.
+I always don't understand so much for the "webpack", and I need to search more on the internet.
 And with this article (this is not mine), we will know some advantages and new features of rails 6 .

 I hear that: Rails 5 is still just fine
 Rails 5.0.Z is still on the severe patches list, and Rails 5.2.Z is still receiving regular security updates; so you're still OK on Rails 5 (especially 5.2 or higher)